jandersonmartins/markdown-cv/source/cv-en.md

 ### Personal summary

 > Bachelor's degree in System Analysis.
-I've been working with Back-end and Front-end (focused on JavaScript) since 2014 and mobile since 2018.
-Currently, I'm Full Stack Developer at Edusynch and Levely.
-My current interests are on GraphQL, Docker, Node.js, and JavaScript.
+I've been working with Back-end and Front-end since 2014 and mobile since 2018.
+Currently, I'm Front-End at Edusynch and Levely.

 ### Education